stfc/alc_eqcm/CI-tests/README.txt

 test 60: Test 48 adapted to generate simulations files for VASP   execution.
 No &pseudo_potentials test 61: Test 49 adapted to generate simulations files for VASP   execution.
 No &pseudo_potentials.
 Geometry relaxation test 62: Test 49 adapted to generate simulations files for VASP   execution.
 No &pseudo_potentials.
 No vdW corrections.
-Molecular dynamics test 63: GC+EDFT test for ONETEP.
-Pt surface with H+ deposited in contact with few layers of water.
-No &pseudo_potentials

-## Implicit solvent
-test 64: GC+EDFT test for ONETEP.
-Pt surface with H+ deposited in contact with few layers of water.
-No &pseudo_potentials.
-Implicit solvent: andreussi, fixed cavity, SASA apolar corrections test 65: GC+EDFT test for ONETEP.
-Pt surface with H+ deposited in contact with few layers of water.
-No &pseudo_potentials.
-Implicit solvent: FGF model, fixed cavity, SAV apolar corrections test 66: GC+EDFT test for ONETEP.
-Pt surface with H+ deposited in contact with few layers of water.
-No &pseudo_potentials.
-Implicit solvent: soft_spheres model, fixed cavity, only cavitation test 67: GC+EDFT test for ONETEP.
-Pt surface with H+ deposited in contact with few layers of water.
-No &pseudo_potentials.
-Implicit solvent: soft_spheres model, self-consistent cavity, SASA apolar correction

-## Implicit solvent + Boltzmann electrolye
-test 68: Test 64 with NaCl electrolyte.
-Full solver. test 69: Test 64 with NaCl electrolyte.
-Linearised solver. test 70: Test 64 with NaCl electrolyte.
-Soft-sphere radii
+Molecular dynamics

 ## EQCM characterization, stoichiometry and modelling for a given voltage range
-test 71: Intercalation/De-intercalation of Li+ ions into/from a (NiOH)2 host
+test 63: Intercalation/De-intercalation of Li+ ions into/from a (NiOH)2 host

 ##########################################
 # Computation of mole fluxes and ionic currents
 ##########################################
-test 72: Example adapted to test 9 test 73: Example adapted to test 18
+test 64: Example adapted to test 9 test 65: Example adapted to test 18

 ### Aditional tests
-test 74: test for use_input_structure
+test 66: test for use_input_structure